CaptainSwag101/LazyShell/readme.txt

 samples used by the ROM's SPC engine.
 Importing/exporting features are limited to .wav files, which can be edited in a third party freeware application such as Audacity.

+The mini-games editor so far can modify the minecart mini game maps for all four stages and the objects in the same manner as levels.
+The menus editor allows the user to modify the menu palettes and import an external image into the menu backgrounds, as well as import an image into the frame image.

 ______________________________________________________________________